xinshuoweng/AB3DMOT/README.md

   $ python2 evaluation/evaluate_kitti3dmot.py ped_3d_det_val
   $ python2 evaluation/evaluate_kitti3dmot.py cyc_3d_det_val
   ```
 Then, the results should be exactly same as below, except for the FPS which depends on the individual machine.
-Note that the results are a little bit better than results in the paper.
+Note that the results for car are a little bit better than results in the paper.
+Also, we add results on pedestrian and cyclist which are not present in the paper.

  Category       | AMOTA (%) | AMOTP (%) | MOTA (%) | MOTP (%)| MT (%) | ML (%) | IDS | FRAG | FPS
 --------------- |:---------:|:---------:|:--------:|:-------:|:------:|:------:|:---:|:----:|:---: